wei/SmartSpectra/swift/README.md

     @ObservedObject var sdk = SmartSpectraSwiftSDK.shared

     init() {
-        // (Required), If you want to use Oauth, copy the Oauth config from PresageTech's developer portal (<https://physiology.presagetech.com/>) to your app's root.
+        // (Required) Authentication.
+Only need to use one of the two options: API Key or Oauth below
+        // Authentication with Oauth currently only supported for apps in testflight/appstore
-        // (Required), Deprecated. set apiKey.
+        // Option 1: (authentication with api key) set apiKey.
 API key from https://physiology.presagetech.com.
-Leave default if you want to use oauth.
+Leave default or remove if you want to use oauth.
 Oauth overrides api key let apiKey = "YOUR_API_KEY_HERE"
         sdk.setApiKey(apiKey)

+        // Option 2: (Oauth) If you want to use Oauth, copy the Oauth config from PresageTech's developer portal (<https://physiology.presagetech.com/>) to your app's root.
+        // No additional code needed for Oauth

     }